-She is using that background to build a diverse direct sales business team, in all senses – race, ethnicity, disability, age, gender etc. that will link with a more diverse range of customers and potential customers.
+She has used that background to build a diverse direct sales business team, in all aspects – race, ethnicity, dis/ability, age, gender, etc. that will link with a more diverse range of customers and potential customers.

 Seek out direct sales business associates, hosts, recruits and friends outside of your culture.

 Everyone has a culture, so use yours!

 We all have a cultural background – think about what yours is and what values you hold.
 After giving this some thought, make a list of those values.

 It’s these values that will help you to connect to people and be able to establish the perspective a new host may be coming from.